How Gratitude Journaling for Healing Can Support Your Recovery

 Healing Takes Time

-Gratitude is not a shortcut.
+Gratitude journaling for healing is not a shortcut.
+It is a companion.

 Some days it will feel natural.
+Some days it won’t.
+Both are valid.

 Final Thoughts

+You are allowed to feel pain.
 And you are also allowed to feel moments of peace.

 Both can exist at the same time.

 Gratitude doesn’t take away your healing journey.
+It walks beside you.